Barcelona’s cable car and funicular: prices, times and differences

 Different stops on the port cable car

-It stops in three places:
+It stops in two places:

 - Tour du Port Vell, between the marina and Sant Sebastià beach, where you’ll find the W Hotel.
-Good to know: the Torre de Alta Mar restaurant is located at the top of the tower, with 360º windows offering spectacular views of the sea
+Good to know: the Torre de Alta Mar restaurant is located at the top of the tower, with 360º windows offering spectacular views of the sea.

-- The Miramar Hotel
+- The Miramar Hotel.

 The journey covers 1300 metres and lasts around ten minutes.